proatgram/Obsidian-Vault-Backup/Health Class/Chapter 3 - Physical Fitness For Life.md

 ## The stages of sleep
 - The two types of sleep are called NREM and REM
 - The REM -- (rapid eye movement) portion of the sleep cycle is call dream sleep (what??)

+- Beginning of a sleep cycle, NREM -- (nonrapid eye movement) sleep
 -